-A member may recommend assistive devices related to the chiropractic scope of practice on a case-by-case basis for a patient if, in the member's clinical judgment or opinion, an assistive device is intended to improve the patient's health, wellness and/or function.
+A member may recommend assistive devices related to the chiropractic scope of practice on a case-by-case basis for a patient.
+In the member's clinical judgment or opinion, an assistive device is intended to improve the patient's health, wellness and/or function when applied as an adjunctive therapy to a patient's chiropractic care.

-A member shall adhere to the following protocols when recommending an assistive device:
+A member shall adhere to the following protocols when recommending an assistive device which is to be documented in the patient health record:

-- 1. Diagnosis or Clinical Impression - relevant case history, including neuro-musculoskeletal, orthopaedic and biomechanical conditions; - neuro-musculoskeletal examination (physical, diagnostic imaging, laboratory); - assessment of a patient's physical and functional limitations, including activities of daily living, that may benefit from an assistive device; and - interpretation and differential diagnosis to rule out possible contraindications.
+1. Diagnosis or Clinical Impression

+- relevant case history, including neuro-musculoskeletal, orthopaedic and biomechanical conditions; - neuro-musculoskeletal examination (physical, diagnostic imaging, laboratory); - assessment of a patient's physical and functional limitations, including activities of daily living, that may benefit from an assistive device; and - interpretation and differential diagnosis to rule out possible contraindications.